-Kevin: Thank you for listening to the next big thing.
+Kevin: Thank you for listening to ‘The Next Big Think!’
 We'll be back in just a minute.
 Stay tuned.

-The TCS Co-Innovation Network or TCS ‘COIN’ brings alive the technology innovation ecosystem by partnering with start-ups, academia and the business community.
-TCS’s COIN Accelerator program works with start-ups for at least one year.
-If you're a start-up that's looking to scale, or you're an established business looking for cutting edge, emerging technology to meet your customer needs, the COIN Accelerator program is where you begin.
-If you'd like to know more about how COIN is connecting large businesses and start-ups the world over, email us at firstname.lastname@example.org.
+The TCS Co-Innovation Network or TCS ‘COIN’ brings alive the technology innovation ecosystem by partnering with start-ups, academia, and the business community.
+TCS’ COIN Accelerator program works with start-ups for at least one year.
+If you're a start-up that's looking to scale, or you're an established business looking for cutting-edge, emerging technology to meet your customer needs, the COIN Accelerator program is where you begin.
+If you'd like to know more about how COIN is connecting large businesses and start-ups the world over, email us at email@example.com.